nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/README.md

 Where the agent scripts and the scripts to carry out the experiment are located

 ## Reproducibility Protocol (R=5)
-The capture matrix used in the paper is reproduced
+The capture matrix used in the article is reproduced below

 ## appendix
 Appendices to the article